Ssegura09/thebridge./README.md

 * User can view all user profile information

         User#profile_info
-* User can view a randomly-selected affirming message upon selection of PsychCategory
+* User can view a randomly-selected affirming message upon successful login

         AppCLI.affirming_message
 * User can view list of all PyschCategories, including an "Unknown/Not Sure" option